famouswriter978/fwgWhisper/README.md

 For installation, you either use GitHub desktop app to install or you click on the green '<> Code' box above to download a zip file (easiest).  [source](https://github.com/davegutz/fwgWhisper).
 Move into the folder 'Documents/GitHub'

 # There are instructions for each platform
 Before going there, download the source code now because it's right at the top of this page:  click on the green box titled '<> Code' and 'Download ZIP' file.
-Of course, you should skip this step is planning to use the 'GitHub Desktop App'.
+Of course, you should skip this step if planning to use the 'GitHub Desktop App'.
 Coming back here and locating the download will be difficult later and easy now.
 The installation will explain what to do with the '.zip' file.

 [macOS](doc/FAQ_macos.md)